-This statement was prepared by our global Responsible Business team with input from our Procurement and HR teams, in consultation with the reporting entities covered by this statement and the entities they own and control, prior to its formal approval by our Global Executive and the entities covered by the statement.
+This statement was prepared by our global Human Rights Working Group which consists of members of In-House Counsel, New Business & Enterprise Risk, HR, Procurement teams and ESG Practice Partners, in consultation with the reporting entities covered by this statement and the entities they own and control, prior to its formal approval by our Global Executive and the entities covered by the statement.

-Herbert Smith Freehills Pro Bono & Responsible Business Council approved this statement on 31 August 2022.
-Herbert Smith Freehills LLP Council approved this statement on behalf of the members of Herbert Smith Freehills LLP on 27 September 2022.
+Herbert Smith Freehills LLP Council approved this statement on behalf of the members of Herbert Smith Freehills LLP on 26 September 2023.

-Herbert Smith Freehills, an Australian partnership, Board approved this statement on behalf of the Partners of Herbert Smith Freehills, an Australian partnership on 27 September 2022.
+Herbert Smith Freehills, an Australian partnership, Board approved this statement on behalf of the Partners of Herbert Smith Freehills, an Australian partnership on 26 September 2023.